 Commitment to quality.
-The Corporation's commitment to quality is evident in the investment made to become certified under American Petroleum Institute's Specification Q2 ("API Q2"), which is the first quality management system certification specifically for energy services companies in the oil and gas industry.
+The Company's commitment to quality is evident in the investment made to become certified under American Petroleum Institute's Specification Q2 ("API Q2"), which is the first quality management system certification specifically for energy services companies in the oil and gas industry.
 The standard defines a quality management system of procedures and processes that foster continuous improvement in substantive capabilities, quality control and reporting.
-The Corporation's maintains an active certification to API Q2 and ISO 9001:2015 for its corporate and divisional head office in Calgary, Canada.
-The Corporation's entire operations are subject to a Quality Management System in compliance with the requirements of API Q2 and ISO 9001:2015.
+The Company's maintains an active certification to API Q2 and ISO 9001:2015 for its corporate and divisional head office in Calgary, Canada.
+The Company's entire operations are subject to a Quality Management System in compliance with the requirements of API Q2 and ISO 9001:2015.

 A skilled, dedicated workforce.
-The Corporation has secured a reliable, skilled and dedicated workforce and it has processes in place to temporarily mobilize its workforce between operating districts.
+The Company has secured a reliable, skilled and dedicated workforce and it has processes in place to temporarily mobilize its workforce between operating districts.
 These temporary assignments maximize utilization during periods in which the demand for services decreases, such as Canada's spring break-up, and facilitate knowledge transfer.
-In addition, in order to strengthen its workforce, the Corporation has facilities and programs in place which provide an environment for ongoing learning and skill development.
-The Corporation has dedicated training facilities in Calgary, Alberta and San Antonio, Texas which are focused on providing regulatory, skills and leadership training for all employees.
-The Corporation's in-depth and award-winning field training program for all new field employees has been rolled out across our North American and Argentinean operations.
-The program includes classroom instruction, on-line learning programs and hands-on field and equipment training to ensure that new hires have the skills required to safely perform in the demanding environment in which the Corporation operates.
-In addition, the Corporation has established a Supervisor Essential Skills training program, which covers topics such as technical capabilities, project management, safety management, customer relations, leadership training and time management.
-By providing an environment for ongoing learning in both the classroom and the field, the Corporation increases productivity, efficiency and performance through its most valuable asset - its people.
+In addition, in order to strengthen its workforce, the Company has facilities and programs in place which provide an environment for ongoing learning and skill development.
+The Company has dedicated training facilities in Calgary, Alberta and San Antonio, Texas which are focused on providing regulatory, skills and leadership training for all employees.